 - a.
 The Company has several key suppliers.
-In year ended on December 31, 2013, acquisitions from three suppliers accounted for 35% of total acquisitions during the year. - b.
-During the year ended December 31, 2013 the Company has no revenues from one customer that exceeds 10% of the total revenues. - c.
+In year ended on December 31, 2014, acquisitions from three suppliers accounted for 31% of total acquisitions during the year. - b.
 Geographic information:

 The Company operates in one operating segment which is the development, production and marketing of real-time three-dimensional graphics and video servers for TV stations.